Cleveland Browns vs. Arizona Cardinals NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Cleveland Browns vs. Arizona Cardinals NFL Week 6 Odds, Plays and Insights

-The Arizona Cardinals (5-0) will battle to keep their five-game winning streak going as they are 2.5-point underdogs against the Cleveland Browns (3-2) on Sunday, October 17, 2021 at FirstEnergy Stadium.
-The total for this matchup has been set at 51.5 points.
+The Arizona Cardinals (5-0) take a five-game winning streak into a matchup against the Cleveland Browns (3-2) on Sunday, October 17, 2021 at FirstEnergy Stadium.
+Cleveland is only a 2.5-point favorite in the contest.
+The over/under is 50 for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.